Tahmeed-Asaad/Online-Job-Portal/README.md

 ## Introduction

 This project is aimed at developing an online search portal for the placement details for job seekers.
 The system is an online application that can be accessed with proper login provided.
-Job seekers logging should be able to upload their information in the form of a CV.
-Visitors/Company representatives logging in may also access/search any information put up by job aspirants.
+Job seekers should be able to upload their information in the form of a CV.
+Visitors/Company representatives may also access/search any information put up by job aspirants and also can publish any job advertisements.
+This group project was built for an undergraduate academic course.

 ## Features